 Some people like to walk alone in a wilderness without a satellite phone - they like the feeling of risk, of potential danger.
 Some like to feel the wind blowing through their hair as they race down a hill on a push bike but the regulatory bodies want to minimise risk and make the world a safer place for everyone so they force all cyclists to wear a helmet.
 One personality type embraces the opportunities and risks that life presents - the other has a fear of what might happen.

 Meta Programs are perceptual filters that generally operate out of conscious awareness.
 For example, are you a pessimist or an optimist?
 Big picture person or have a preference for details?
 Do you like to follow procedures or keep your options open?
 Are you an Introvert or an Extrovert?
 Are you an idealistic dreamer (Intuition) or more grounded in reality (Sensing)?
 Is your focus on Self or Others?

 Meta Programs filter perception and determine your preferences in how you think, feel and act.
-Use an understanding of Meta Programs to identify personality type.
+Use the recogniition of Meta Programs to help you understand personality type.

 Example - Politicians: It is not unusual for a politician to quickly shift to the big picture when asked about a specific detail.
 [Global / Details Meta Program]

 Example - Economist: Ask a government economist specifically how they intend to balance the nation's budget and not only do they generally abstract to the big picture but they may also project into the future and say, "We can fund this project based upon the expected increase in population."
 [Past / Present / Future Meta Program]

 Example - Health: Ask a Doctor about health and they may chunk down to the details of a specific medical study.
 In contrast ask a Traditional Chinese Medical Practitioner about health and they may chunk up to the concept of 'cooling and warming foods'.
 [Global / Details]